1942 Auckland Rugby League season: Newton Rangers League Football Club

 On January 5 it was reported that Newton member, Major William Andrew Knox was "wounded and missing".
 It was later found that he had died on December 5, 1941.
 He was serving with the New Zealand Artillery, 7 Anti Tank Regiment at the time of his death.
 He had also served in World War I and was aged 48.
 His death occurred due to the sinking of the SS Chakdina.
 The ship was carrying 380 wounded, including 97 New Zealanders such as Knox from Tobruk Harbour.
-At 9pm an enemy plane dropped a torpedo into one of its after holds and the ship sank in 3 and a half minutes.
-Around 400 on board were killed, including some German and Italian POW’s.
+At 9 pm an enemy plane dropped a torpedo into one of its after holds and the ship sank in 3 and a half minutes.
+Around 400 on board were killed, including some German and Italian POWs.
 The sinking also claimed the life of Andrew Mitchell of the City Rovers club.
 Knox had served in the Field Artillery in World War 1.
 In 1941 Knox was transferred into the New Zealand Ordnance Corps as the officer commanding of the NZ Divisional Ordnance Field Park and was granted the rank of temporary major.
 He was injured after driving over a land mine and admitted to a casualty clearing station on 29 November, 1941.
 Only 18 of the New Zealanders on board survived with all those remaining presumed drowned.
-The Newton Rangers 32nd annual meeting was scheduled for Monday, March 16 at 7.45pm at the Auckland Rugby League rooms in Grey’s Building, Courthouse Lane.
+The Newton Rangers 32nd annual meeting was scheduled for Monday, March 16 at 7:45 pm at the Auckland Rugby League rooms in Grey's Building, Courthouse Lane.

 North Shore Albions League Football Club

 It was reported on January 3 that a former North Shore junior player, Private Ernest Henry Leaity of the 21st Auckland Battalion had been killed in action.
-He had been killed on December 1, 1941 in the Western Desert campaign in North Africa.
+He had been killed on December 1, 1941, in the Western Desert campaign in North Africa.
 He was buried at Knightsbridge War Cemetery in Acroma, Libya.
 He grew up in Devonport and was memorialised on Lake Road in that suburb.

-North Shore Albions held their annual meeting at Buffalo Hall, Devonport on March 5 at 8pm.
+North Shore Albions held their annual meeting at Buffalo Hall, Devonport on March 5 at 8 pm.
 North Shore advertised their first practice for all grades in mid April, and their senior coach was once again Allan Seagar with M. W. Coghlan as the honorary secretary.
-North Shore called for a special meeting of players and committee at their Football Shed in Devonport at 7.30pm on Monday the 15th of June to discuss the amalgamation with Marist Old Boys.
+North Shore called for a special meeting of players and committee at their Football Shed in Devonport at 7:30 pm on Monday the 15th of June to discuss the amalgamation with Marist Old Boys.

 Northcote and Birkenhead Ramblers Football Club

 Otahuhu Rugby League Football Club

-Otahuhu held their annual meeting at their training shed on Fairburn Rd in Otahuhu on Tuesday, March 18 at 7.45pm.
+Otahuhu held their annual meeting at their training shed on Fairburn Rd in Otahuhu on Tuesday, March 18 at 7:45 pm.
 M. Ritchie was their honorary secretary for the season.